 Although these three factors are broad and could easily include activists, hacktivists and cybercriminals, cyberterrorism focuses on causing harm to others by adversely affecting a target group’s ICT networks and critical infrastructure.
 As humanity becomes more reliant upon ICT, ICT networks and critical infrastructure are synonymous.
 Like the classic definition of pre-Information Age terrorism, cyber terrorists target civilian populations or those not engaged in active combat.
 As stated, cyber terrorists use ICT to harm civilian and commercial systems, which directly or indirectly creates an instant or substantial risk to national security.

-As the Internet naturally offers all ICT users’ anonymity if they decide, iPredators actively design online profiles and diversionary tactics to remain undetected and untraceable.
-Cyberstealth is a covert method by which iPredators are able to establish and sustain complete anonymity while they engage in ICT activities planning their next assault or researching the social profiles of their next target.
-From a nationalistic perspective, industrialized nations must now allocate increasing amounts of time, money, work force and strategic planning on cyber terrorism prevention.
+As the internet naturally offers all ICT users’ anonymity, iPredators actively design online profiles and diversionary tactics to remain undetected and untraceable.
+Cyberstealth is a covert method by which iPredators can establish and sustain complete anonymity while they engage in ICT activities planning their next assault or researching the social profiles of their next target.
+From a nationalistic perspective, industrialized nations must now allocate increasing amounts of time, money, work force and strategic planning on cyberterrorism prevention.

-In addition to assisting citizens, iPredator Inc.’s mission is to initiate a nationally sustained educational & awareness campaign and Dr. Nuccitelli’s plan of what he has called the United States iP3141 National Network.
-Once implemented, the mission of the iP3141 Network is to increase awareness of the benefits and dangers of Information and Communications Technology (ICT), decrease rates of cybercrime and human online victimization, educate citizens on homeland security and significantly increase education & awareness of pediatric online users via an ICT educational curriculum covering iPredator issues.
+In addition to assisting citizens, this writer’s mission is to initiate a nationally sustained educational & awareness campaign for what could be called the “USA iP3141 National Network“.
+Once implemented, the mission of the iP3141 Network is to increase awareness of the benefits and dangers of Information and Communications Technology (ICT), decrease rates of cybercrime and human online victimization, educate citizens about homeland security, and significantly increase education & awareness of pediatric online users via an ICT educational curriculum covering iPredator issues.

-There are 3,141 counties and county equivalents in the 50 States and the District of Columbia.
-(United States Geological Survey) The letter “i” in iPredator stands for Information and Communications Technology.
-Cyberterrorism is one typology of the construct iPredator.
-Hence, iP3141 is the tentative name of Dr. Nuccitelli’s initiative.
+There are 3,141 counties in the United States.
+This may change but 3141 is the estimate as of 2021.
+The letter “i” in iPredator stands for Information and Communications Technology.
+Cyberterrorism is one typology of the iPredator concept.
+Hence, “iP3141” is the tentative name of Dr. Nuccitelli’s initiative.
 A brief description of Information and Communications Technology is as follows:

 i3141 General Template